Automattic/vip-gm2019-workshop-node/README.md

 All the container logs will display in the same window

-Open http://localhost:2000 to run WordPress
+Open http://localhost:2000 to run WordPress (user welcome/welcome)

 Open http://localhost:4000 to load the Node/React project